-Non-operative treatment involves limiting the movement and loading through the subtalar joint by wearing comfort shoes, bracing, and weight control; decreasing standing and walking particularly on uneven terrain; and possibly taking anti-inflammatory medications or receiving corticosteroid injections to improve pain control.
+Non-operative treatment involves: 1) limiting the movement and loading through the subtalar joint by wearing comfort shoes, bracing the hindfootand weight control; 2) activity modification such as decreasing standing and walking, particularly on uneven terrain; and 3) masking the pain by taking NSAIDs, if tolerated, to improve pain control.
 Surgery is indicated for subtalar arthritis that has failed non-operative treatment.
-Fusion of the subtalar joint is the most predictable surgical option as it turns a stiff painful joint into a stiff painless joint.
+Fusion of the subtalar joint is the most predictable surgical option, as it trades painful motion for relief of pain and improved function.

 Figure 1- Subtalar Arthritis

-A CT scan or MRI is sometimes indicated to identify the extent of the arthritis and to determine if there is any other source of pain (ex. ankle arthritis, posterior tibial tendonitis, peroneal tendonitis, etc.)
+A CT scan or MRI is sometimes indicated to identify the extent of the subtalar arthritis and to determine if there is any other source of pain (ex. ankle arthritis, posterior tibial tendonitis, peroneal tendonitis, etc.)

-- Weight-Loss: The back part of the foot is subject to forces equivalent to 3-5x body weight during daily activities so losing even a moderate amount of weight can substantially decrease the forces going through the arthritic joint.
+- Weight-Loss: The back part of the foot is subject to forces equivalent to 3-5x body weight during daily activities, so losing even a moderate amount of weight can substantially decrease the forces going through the arthritic joint.

-- Comfort Shoes: Use of comfort shoes including adding a shock absorber in the heal can help decrease the repetitive loading through the subtalar joint.
+- Comfort Shoes: Use of comfort shoes, including adding a shock absorber in the heal, can help decrease the repetitive loading through the subtalar joint.

-- Ankle Bracing: Use of an ankle brace such as an ankle lacer or even taping the ankle and hindfoot can be helpful because it serves to limit motion through the arthritic subtalar joint.
+- Ankle Bracing: Use of an ankle brace, such as an ankle lacer, or even taping the ankle and hindfoot can be helpful because it serves to limit motion through the arthritic subtalar joint.

 - Icing and Elevation after Activity: Elevating the leg and placing a bag of ice around the ankle and hindfoot after activity can help to decrease pain and swelling.
 Ice should only be applied for 10-15 minutes at a time.

-- Anti-inflammatory medication (NSAIDs): If there are no contra-indications NSAIDs can help decrease a patient’s arthritis symptoms
+- Anti-inflammatory medication (NSAIDs): If there are no contra-indications, NSAIDs can help decrease a patient’s arthritis symptoms

 - Tylenol: Plain Tylenol (acetaminophen) taken 2-3 times a day can help reduce the pain from subtalar arthritis.
-It may not be as effective as anti-inflammatory medications (NSAIDs) but it works via a different mechanism so it may have an additive effect.
+It may not be as effective as anti-inflammatory medications (NSAIDs), but it works via a different mechanism so it may have an additive effect.
 It should not be taken by anyone with liver problems

-- Glucosamine Sulfate: Although it has not been shown to be beneficial in long-term studies many people report improved symptom control when they take glucosamine sulfate.
+- Glucosamine Sulfate: Although it has not been shown to be beneficial in long-term studies, many people report improved symptom control when they take glucosamine sulfate.
 It needs to be taken daily for 6-8 week for any benefit to be seen.

 - Corticosteroid Injections: Pain relief from corticosteroid injections will tend to be temporary.